 Although lying at the outer edge of Europe, the Arctic is not isolated and certainly not unaffected by human influence.
-Through ocean currents, large amounts of litter are transported from Europe to the Arctic every day and stay there, often locked in the ice.
-One could say that the Arctic acts like the drainage hole for plastics coming from Europe and North America.
+Through ocean currents, plastic litter is transported to the Arctic every day.
+And it stays there, often locked in the ice.
+In a way, one could say that the Arctic is the drainage hole for plastics coming from Europe and North America.

 Prevention is the solution

 What can be done to solve this problem?
 Cleaning up beaches or collecting floating plastic from the Arctic sea could be an option but also an immense task, given that millions of tons of plastic items are stuck in the ice, on unreachable beaches or on the seafloor.
 A more effective approach is to reduce the amount of plastic litter coming into the Arctic by working on prevention.
 This is the approach appleid in the Arctic Marine Litter Project.

 The Arctic Marine Litter project is designed to work as a catalyst for change by directly engaging stakeholders in the identification of sources and solutions and by providing input for ongoing initiatives on marine litter in the Arctic.
 The project is divided into four stages:

 - Identifying the most common litter items in the European Arctic

 - Identifying key stakeholders, underlying behaviour and processes that have resulted in the main litter items ending up in the Arctic